 Can you recommend a good tree surgeon?

-Dudley MBC is unable to recommend any particular tree surgeon or arborist but we do provide some advice on choosing an arborist.
+Dudley MBC is unable to recommend any particular tree surgeon or arborist but we do provide some.
+If I am refused permission can I appeal?

 How do I get permission to work on a tree covered by a TPO?

-If you wish to carry out work to a tree protected by a Tree Preservation Order you must apply in writing to Directorate of the Urban Environment, Development and Environmental Protection Division, 3 St. James’s Road, Dudley, DY1 1HZ.
+If you wish to carry out work to a tree protected by a Tree Preservation Order you must apply in writing to Directorate of the Urban Environment using the contact details below.